How Do Social Networks Influence Consumer Behaviour?

 Do People Act in Isolation?

 But, why should we care?
 Well, the authors demonstrate how copying each other has been the driving force behind the success of our species and the spread of innovation.
 We are so adept at imitating each other that we are often not even aware that we are doing it.
-Further, the nature of social learning has far reaching implications for organisations seeking to change mass behaviour or spread new ideas.
+Furthermore, the nature of social learning has far reaching implications for organisations seeking to change mass behaviour or spread new ideas.

 “Practically it matters because our social inheritance underlies modern human life in a huge, increasingly interconnected population of people to learn from and an enormous oversupply of choices in our lives.” – Bentley, Earls & O’Brien – I’ll Have What She’s Having.